Teralba

 Teralba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch identified 13 projects likely impacting the region.
-Notable initiatives include Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Winten Cameron Park Stage 5 Development, and Weemala at the Lake.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 13 projects that may impact this region.
+Notable ones include Lake Macquarie High School HPGE Upgrades, Speers Point Transport Improvements, Winten Cameron Park Stage 5 Development, and Weemala at the Lake.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.